2660 NC Hwy 210 East Suite 103 Hampstead, NC 28443

 What are Dental Implants?

-A dental implant is a prosthetic replacement for a missing tooth.
-Natural teeth consist of the crown and the root.
-The crown is the visible part, and the root is embedded in the jawbone.
 The only solution to replace and replicate natural teeth is a dental implant restoration.
-There are three parts that make up dental implants: the implant post, the abutment, and the dental prosthesis.
+The three parts that make up dental implants are the implant post, the abutment, and the dental prosthesis.
 Continue reading to learn about the parts of a dental implant restoration.

 The Implant Post: The Artificial Tooth Root